 The Community Foundation of the Ozarks has awarded its third year of support for a five-year grant for up to $1.3 million to address poverty in northwest Springfield to a partnership led by Missouri State University, the Drew Lewis Foundation and Drury University.

 The partnership was selected by a volunteer grant committee through a competitive process that began in fall of 2015 and was awarded in April of 2016.
 Major funding for the grant is being provided by the CFO, the Stanley and Elaine Ball Foundation managed by Central Trust and the Musgrave Foundation.

 The goal of The Northwest Project is to pilot strategies over a five-year period to help families overcome the challenges that have kept them living in poverty and sustain their long-term success in emerging from those circumstances.
 The CFO selected northwest Springfield for this project because much of the area exceeds the city’s overall 25.6 percent poverty rate.
-In addition, the privately funded Northwest Project will take place in concert with the City of Springfield’s focus on improving public safety, infrastructure and chronic nuisance properties in this geographic area.

 The MSU/Drew Lewis/Drury partnership was selected for its vision of using a model that couples family support with neighborhood development and sustainability.
-This community-driven development model will work to bridge the gaps between people and resources through both case management services and a teamwork approach where program participants will be expected to support each other.
+This community-driven development model works to bridge the gaps between people and resources through both case management services and a teamwork approach where program participants will be expected to support each other.

 Families interested in learning more about The Northwest Project can contact the Drew Lewis Foundation at The Fairbanks at 720-1890.